 John Thompson’s Easiest Piano Course Part 1 was the next book that we used for Johnny.
 The pieces are easy, but use a full set of ledger lines and look like any other sheet music.
 Johnny is now on book three of this series (he uses it for sight reading practice), and he still enjoys the little alien/monsters that grace the pages of this curriculum.

 The Piano Adventure books come in sets, with a lesson book, theory book, technique book, and performance book for each level.
 So far they haven’t really sparked my children’s interest, although we use them to practice sight reading and technique.
 Both Emma and Johnny have learned a few of the performance pieces in this series.
 They are a decent option if you want to find one single system and stick with it.

 Music Performance Books for Young Pianists

 Paula Dreyer’s Little Gems for Piano are by far the best memorization pieces I have found for young pianists.
-The notes are simple, but the melodies are engaging and sound “fancy” enough that any child would be happy to play them for family and friends.
-The songs are intended to be learned and played by rote, and they are so nicely composed that you won’t hate them after hearing them over and over.
+The notes are simple, but the melodies are engaging and sound “fancy” enough to play for family and friends.
+The songs are intended to be learned and played by rote.
+They are so nicely composed that you won’t hate them after hearing them over and over.

 Do you have a piano music or theory book that should be included in this list?
 Let me know in the comments, and I will look it up!